GetStream/stream-chat-swift/docusaurus/docs/iOS/customization/localization.md

 title: Adding Localization
 ---

-The SDK offers you in-house localization for all strings contained in UI components.
-For our internal localization, we provide `strings` file for each language that we translate.
-For advanced plural localization cases (typing indicator showing how many people are typing or how many responses are in thread), we use `stringsdict` with `NSStringPluralRuleType`.
+If your application is going to have a userbase of people that speak more than one language, you will need to build localization (i10n)  and internationalization (i18n) into your application.
+The StreamChat SDK provides a built in way to handle localization by overriding the default strings in the UI components.
+The strings are stored in two files:

+- [`Localizable.strings`](https://github.com/GetStream/stream-chat-swift/blob/main/Sources/StreamChatUI/Resources/en.lproj/Localizable.strings) contains the strings for simple UI components.
+- [`Localizable.stringsdict`](https://github.com/GetStream/stream-chat-swift/blob/main/Sources/StreamChatUI/Resources/en.lproj/Localizable.stringsdict) contains the strings for advanced components like typing indicators or the number of responses in the thread. `stringsdict` uses the `NSStringPluralRuleType`.

 ## Changing the device's language

-Stream Chat tries to use the same language as the device it is running on.
+Stream Chat tries to use the same language as the device it's running on.
 If the device is set to a language that Stream Chat does not support, then Stream Chat will default to English.
 See [how to change device language](https://support.apple.com/en-us/HT204031).

-## Adding new language which is not present in StreamChat
+## Adding a new language or changing the default

-StreamChatUI uses `strings` and `stringsdict` files to handle localize the framework.
+StreamChatUI uses `strings` and `stringsdict` files to handle localization or even just overriding the default strings for the UI framework.
 `Appearance` structure contains closure `localizationProvider`, which is responsible for deriving `localizedString` from exact bundle.
-By default, this bundle is the  `StreamChatUI` framework bundle, but you can customize it to anything you need in 3 steps:
+By default, this bundle is the  `StreamChatUI` framework bundle, but you can customize it to anything else with the following steps:

 1.If you don't have `strings` or `stringsdict` files in your project, add those new files to `Localizable.strings` and `Localizable.stringsdict`.
 2. Next [add new language to the project](https://developer.apple.com/documentation/xcode/adding-support-for-languages-and-regions).